 LIVE2LEAD John Maxwell Event & Scholarship Announcement

 Full Sail University, in collaboration with Debi Markland, is co-hosting this event featuring author and leadership expert John Maxwell.
 LIVE2LEAD is a leader development experience designed to equip participants with new perspectives, practical tools, and key takeaways as they launch their careers.
-The event will feature a worldwide leadership simulcast, as well as a local leadership forum featuring Former Orlando Chief of Police Val Demings, Executive Director of LIFT Orlando Eddy Morton, Sheena Fowler of the Orlando Economic Development Commission, and Dr. Richard Bommelje, author of Listening Pays.
+The event will feature a worldwide leadership simulcast, as well as a local leadership forum featuring Former Orlando Chief of Police Val Demings, Executive Director of LIFT Orlando Eddy Moratin, Sheena Fowler of the Orlando Economic Development Commission, and Dr. Richard Bommelje, author of Listening Pays.

 On October 8, ten finalists will deliver presentations based around Full Sail’s guiding principles to a panel of judges as part of the Leadership Challenge scholarship contest.
 One lucky student will be presented with a $10,000 scholarship on the day of the event, with second and third place winners receiving awards of $2000 and $1000, respectively.